 Being a lady, you may come across some degree of harassment such as wolf-whistling, but by and large Argentinian men are very respectful.

-Hope this helps about 1 year ago
+Hope this helps almost 2 years ago

 I would make Dan's words, mine.
 BA is usually pretty safe but caution is always important.
 Some areas in the outskirts are NO GO for tourists.